opengovernment/govkit/README.md

 # A GovKit for your country?

 Let us know if you'd like to build a govkit for your region!
 We'd love to link to you.
-Your gem should be called, for example, govkit-uk (ISO 3166 country code), and your methods should live in the GovKit::UK namespace (for example).
+Your gem should be called, for example, govkit-uk (ISO 3166 country code), and your methods should live in the GovKit::GB namespace (for example).

 # TODOs